This Is Not That: Hell

 He still doesn’t see him as an equal.

 Yet even there, his thirst tells the truth.
 He still wants what only love can give.
-And that longing is the ember that won’t go out—because even hell’s fire exists inside the One who “holds all things together” (Colossians 1:17).
+And that longing is the ember that won’t go out—because even hell’s fire exists inside the One who “sustains all things.”
+(Col 1:17).

 The Door That’s Never Been Locked

-But heaven’s doors have never been locked.
-They’ve been standing open this whole time (Isaiah 60:11; Revelation 21:25).
+But heaven’s doors have never been locked—“on no day will its gates ever be shut” (Isaiah 60:11; Rev 21:25).
+They’ve been standing open this whole time.

 He knocks—not to gain permission, but to wake us up.
 And through the crack in the door, you can almost hear Him smile: